 The collaboration that is The Kenarchy Journal presents the research of academics and activists engaged in the politics of love.
-The Journal exists to advance applied academic research, and is published in partnership with the Institute of Religion, Peace and Justice (www.irpj.org) as the Institute’s academic journal.
+The Journal exists to advance applied academic research, and is published in partnership with the Jim Forest Institute for Religion, Peace and Justice (https://www.jfi.ssu.ca/) as the Institute’s academic journal.

 Kenarchy is a newly constructed word signifying an innovative, inclusive reconfiguration of Jesus’ politics of love.
 It is derived from ken(osis): emptying out sovereign power and replacing it with a love measured by readiness to die for the other, even one’s enemy, and archy: a way of ordering or relating in social space.
 It has been articulated over the last 15 years by a growing network of theologians and activists around original work begun with and on behalf of them by political theologian Roger Haydon Mitchell.
 (See Discovering Kenarchy: Contemporary Resources for the Politics of Love.
 Roger Haydon Mitchell and Julie Tomlin Arram eds.
 Wipf & Stock, 2014).
 While based unapologetically in the Jesus story as found in the four gospels of the Christian scriptures, and drawing on the theology of trinity and incarnation, it configures an inclusive politics of love as a gift to people of all faiths and none.
 We enthusiastically invite researchers and activists in the politics of love from other backgrounds to engage with us from their own perspective.

-The Journal is now experimenting with the possibility of delving deeper into the articles through Zoom webinars with some of the authors, thus providing the opportunity for both thinkers and activists to engage further with the applied research material.
-If, while reading articles, you find that you would like to participate in a webinar with a particular author, use the the contact form to let us know.
-Advance notice of those discussions will appear here.
+The Journal is now offering the possibility of delving deeper into the articles through Zoom webinars with some of the authors, thus providing the opportunity for both thinkers and activists to engage further with the applied research material.
+If, while reading articles, you find that you would like to participate in a webinar with a particular author, use this contact form to let us know (we will send out the zoom link to all those who indicate their interest).
+Use the button below to see what webinars are already being planned.

 Kenarchy Journal Index